-Rumor has it that cannabis can be like sexual medicine, particularly for women.
+Rumor has it that cannabis can be like sexual magic, particularly for women.
 But can cannabis increase libido for women?
 Some of us remember how Dianne Keaton’s character Annie Hall smoked weed to perk up in bed in the 1977 romantic comedy of the same name, but how many other women experience increased sex drive from partaking of the plant?
-Here, we’ll explore how cannabis might improve a woman’s sexual experience and explain why this may be true.
+Here, we’ll explore if cannabis might improve a woman’s sexual experience and look at why this may be true.

 What is the endocannabinoid system?